shauryachawla15/Savings-Calculator/README.md

 # Savings Calculator Project

 ## Description
 This Java project calculates the growth of savings over time with different initial deposits and interest rates.
 The program displays the amount accumulated over a period and represents the growth visually using stars.
+I did it in my CSC-15 class in 2019 at CSUS.

 ## Getting Started
 These instructions will help you set up and run the project on your local machine.